 Do You Suddenly Get A Sense Of Impending Doom?
-7 Ways To Calm Down When You Feel Something Bad Is Ab
+7 Ways To Calm Down From The Impending Doom Feeling

 You feel something bad or unusual will happen today---a feeling of being in danger, or that you may die today.
 It could be while you are laying in bed waiting to get up for the day, driving in the car, or walking into school or work.
 Something feels wrong and you can’t put your finger on it.
 Suddenly you feel terrified and in survival mode.
 You can’t calm down, even though you want to.